id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-discover/index.md

 When connected to an MQTT broker, a device can **subscribe** to a topic to receive data, and **publish** to a topic to send data.
 Publishing sends a message to the broker, which then forwards it to all devices that are subscribed to that topic.

+You can verify whether you're connected to the MQTT broker and see the messages  sent through this website: https://ide-education.cloud.shiftr.io/

 ---

 ## Coding Assignment